 Hang washing in the sun and air out mattress

-People who have RHD need to be under the care of a medical professional health professional.
-With regular care, people with RHD can live strong, healthy lives.
+People who have rheumatic heart disease need to be under the care of a medical professional.
+With regular care, they can live strong, healthy lives.

 Treatment for everyone:

-Penicillin needles on time every 21-28 days to stop ARF from coming back.
+Penicillin needles on time every 21-28 days to stop rheumatic fever coming back.

 Regular tests, including echocardiograms (ultrasound on the heart)